gkreitz/homeassistant-bosch_dryer/README.md

 - Copy this folder to `<config_dir>/custom_components/bosch_dryer/`.
 - Create an account on https://developer.home-connect.com/.
 - Register an application.
 Pick `Device flow` for OAuth flow.
-- Once you star this sequence, you have 5 minutes to complete it (or you'll have to restart from here):
+- Once you start this sequence, you have 5 minutes to complete it (or you'll have to restart from here):
   - `export CLIENT_ID="YOUR_CLIENT_ID"`
   - `curl -X POST -H "Content-Type: application/x-www-form-urlencoded" -d "client_id=${CLIENT_ID}" https://api.home-connect.com/security/oauth/device_authorization | tee tmp.json`
   - Go to `verification_uri` in a browser, type in `user_code`.
 Log in using your (end user, not developer) Home Connect account and approve.